 "Marvin has earned this commitment for the job he is doing," team president Mike Brown said in a statement.
 "We are one of only five teams to qualify for the playoffs the last three years, and our prospects are bright looking ahead.
 Marvin is driven to achieve more, and we are happy to secure his leadership of our team beyond the coming season."

 Cincinnati finished in the top 10 in the NFL in net defense (third), rush defense (fifth), pass defense (fifth), scoring (tied for sixth), scoring defense (tied for fifth), pass offense (eighth), net offense (10th), defensive third-down efficiency (second) and fewest sacks allowed per passing play (third).

 "I'm blessed to continue to do a job I love here in Cincinnati, and with the Bengals organization," Lewis said.
 "I truly appreciate the commitment by our management to continue to enable us to build an NFL championship team."

 --The Bengals offered the lowest tenders to restricted free agents WRs Dane Sanzenbacher and Andrew Hawkins, along with LB Vinny Rey.
-Two of them could be chased in free agency.

 Defensive coordinator Paul Guenther liked the way Maualuga played last year, but wouldn't close the possibility a competition could occur at middle linebacker.